aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getYPixel() {#getYPixel--}

-Gets or sets the y coordinate of the upper left corner in units of Pixel.
+Gets or sets the y coordinate of the upper left corner in units of pixels.

 ```javascript
 getYPixel() : number;